darrenjw/djwhacks/latex/nufeb-multiscale/content.md

 * Assuming separability of the two covariance matrices, we get a matrix normal distribution for $n\times p$ output matrix $\mathsf{Y}$
 $$ \mathsf{Y} \sim \mathcal{MN}(\mathsf{H}\mathsf{B},\mathsf{A},\Sigma) $$
 * ie. $\operatorname{Var}(\boldsymbol{\operatorname{vec}} Y) = \Sigma \otimes \mathsf{A}$
+* Important to include a (linear/polynomial) model for the mean structure, and just use a GP for residual variation

 # Dynamic emulation